 Key overview documents

 - Youth & Transferable Skills Evidence Gap Map, 3ieImpact.
-The purpose of this evidence gap map is to provide easy access to the best available evidence on the outcomes of transferable skills programming for youth in low- and middle-income countries and to highlight where there are important gaps in this evidence base.
+Highlights available evidence and evidence gapson the outcomes of transferable skills programming for youth in low- and middle-income countries.

 - Meeting the Youth Employment Challenge in Africa – Six Myths, World Bank, 2014.
-This Blog post by Louise Fox, 2014 tackles some of the common misconceptions around youth employment in Africa.
-Fox argues that there has been an unhelpful focus urban unemployment.
-She believes that rural and agricultural employment will form an important part of alleviating youth unemployment in the continent.
+Blog post arguing that there has been an unhelpful focus urban unemployment for youth and that rural and agricultural employment should feature more strongly in donor support

 - Youth Employment: What can be learnt from international experience with youth employment programmes?, EPS PEAKS, 2013.
-This literature review assesses best practice in and learning from youth employment programmes in developing countries.
-The review focuses on understanding the private sector led or driven youth employment programmes, and not especially on training.
+Assesses best practice in private-sector driven youth employment programmes in developing countries.

 Training for youth in skills